conorJChan/conorJChan.github.io/_posts/2020/2020-01-06-Singapore.md

 tags:
 ---
 ### Singapore
-Conor visited Singapore over Christmast break.
+Conor visited Singapore over Christmas break.
 He attended Uncle Jonathan and Aunt Wei's wedding.
 He was reunited with his grandma and grandpa.
 He got to meet his great grandma and great grandpa and many other family and
 friends for the first time.